C06A/multiColorRainbow3DPrint/README.md

 cross-section
 2. Move the cross-section into distance from the Z-axes
 3. User one of extrusion function to make a bow
+4. Instead of copy-past let's make a module do call multiple times.
+The module takes 2 arguments, one of which optional with default value